fpassow/dice-lab/README.md

 Without functional programming, you can have a function d6() that returns a random number 1 to 6.
 But some function like rollDice(3, d6()) will only return 3, 6, 9, 12, 15, or 18 because d6() was evaluated only once and only the numberical result was passed to the rollDice function.

-However, if the die is represented by a function which is itself passed as data, then a rollDice(n, die) can call the "die" function n times and get a newly "rolled" value each time.
+However, if the die is represented by a function which is itself passed as data, then a rollDice(3, d6) can call the d6 function 3 times and get a different value each time.

 And yes, I did learn a little Lisp way back when.
 But I didn't see how it applied to dice until I started doing functional JavaScript.